LIFE STORY

 With Japan-North Korean relations thrown into deadlock, Japan’s progressives – including those who helped produce that remarkable Pyongyang Declaration – have been replaced by the militaristic and the ugly.

-The framework of an unrepentant and revanchist Rightwing was already in place.
 One symbol of the change were the Rightwing politicians lined up to each year to pay homage at Tokyo’s Yasukuni shrine, a monument unashamedly dedicated to the glories of past wars and praises for past war criminals.

-It has all been part of the sea change in Japan’s postwar posture – from attractive pacifism to a dangerous revanchism, encouraged not just by the US but also by an Australia seemingly ignorant even that Japan’s Rightwing exists.
+It has all been part of the sea change in Japan’s postwar posture – from attractive postwar pacifism to a dangerous revanchism, encouraged not just by the US but also by an Australia seemingly ignorant even that Japan’s Rightwing exists.

 3. Moderate Japan?